U.S. reaches e-books settlement with Penguin

 Hachette, HarperCollins and Simon & Schuster opted to settle with the Justice Department in April but Apple, Penguin and MacMillan said they would fight the allegations.

-News Corp.
-(NWSA.O) owns HarperCollins Publishers Inc, CBS Corp (CBS.N) owns Simon & Schuster Inc and Lagardere SCA (LAGA.PA) owns Hachette Book Group.
+News Corp. owns HarperCollins Publishers Inc, CBS Corp owns Simon & Schuster Inc and Lagardere SCA owns Hachette Book Group.
 Macmillan is a unit of Verlagsgruppe Georg von Holtzbrinck GmbH.

 Many people in the book publishing and selling industry accuse Amazon of deeply discounting books to sell them below cost in order to drive other e-book sellers out of business, and then raise prices.